 Schemes are used to apply properties, finishes, and options to products and architectural components (walls, doors, and windows) from the Wall Drawing tab.
-Schemes can be applied universally throughout the drawing, or can be limited to specific selections in your drawing such as categories, Part Tags, or just whatever you have selected in your drawing.
-Schemes stay in the drawing in which they are created, but can also be saved and reused in other drawings where the same properties are needed.
+Schemes can be applied universally throughout the drawing, or can be limited to specific selections in your drawing such as categories, Part Tags, or whatever you have selected in your drawing.

-The Scheme Manager is where Schemes are stored and edited.
+The Scheme Manager is where Schemes are created, stored, and edited.
 It can contain multiple Schemes which can be applied to different areas or selections.

 |Manage multiple Schemes|

-Use the Scheme Explorer to quickly navigate to a different Scheme from other Extensions.
+Use the Scheme Explorer to quickly navigate to Schemes from other Extensions.

 See what your new components will look like!
 All changes made in the Properties section will be reflected here.
 You can zoom, pan, and orbit in the Component Preview the same way you can in the 3D drawing area.